Sarahamam/Udacity/landing-page/README.md

 ---- Created a new path under my GITHUB account and called it (Landing-page-udacity)
 ---- Started updating the code files according to the knowledge i learned so far in the course

+The languages that we are using here include (HTML, CSS, Java Script)

 # Happy Learning :)